thaabomb/autocross-notes/README.md

 Hitting a cone is not that big a deal, especially if you're a novice.
 Leaving several feet of space between the car and the cone is worse than hitting a cone you were trying to backside.

+Pace off slalom cones during your course walks by counting the number of steps between cones.

 # Notes from watching SCCA videos on YouTube
 Your job as a novice autocross driver is to not get lost on course.